NetApp/harvest/docs/mcp/examples.md

 # Usage Examples

-This section provides practical example questions you can ask your MCP client (GitHub Copilot, Claude Desktop, etc.) when using the Harvest MCP Server.
+This section provides example queries you can ask your MCP client (GitHub Copilot, Claude Desktop, etc.) when using the Harvest MCP Server.
+For more examples and community discussions about MCP usage, see: [Harvest MCP Discussion](https://github.com/NetApp/harvest/discussions/3902)

+Higher-capability language models provide better analysis and insights.
+When possible use the latest model versions with larger context windows.

 ## Getting the Best Results

 ### Use Harvest MCP Provided Prompt

 For optimal analysis and insights, always start by setting the **Analysis Expert** prompt available in the Harvest MCP server.
-This prompt provides your MCP client with best practices for analyzing Harvest data.
+This prompt provides your MCP client with instructions for analyzing Harvest data.

 **Access the prompt**: Most MCP clients support prompts - look for a `/mcp` command or prompts menu to select the "Analysis Expert" prompt.

-### Use Advanced Language Models

-Higher-capability language models provide significantly better analysis and insights:

-- **Recommended**: GPT-4, Claude 3.5 Sonnet, or equivalent advanced models
-- **Good**: GPT-3.5, Claude 3 Haiku for basic queries
-- **Best Results**: Latest model versions with larger context windows

 ## Reference Questions

-Here are example questions organized by complexity that work well with the Harvest MCP Server:
+Below are example questions that work well with the Harvest MCP Server:

-For more examples and community discussions about MCP usage, see: [Harvest MCP Discussion](https://github.com/NetApp/harvest/discussions/3902)

 ### Infrastructure Health